High Sheriff of Kent

 The high sheriff is the oldest secular office under the Crown (prior to 1974 the office previously known as sheriff).
-Formerly the high sheriff was the principal law enforcement officer in the county but over the centuries most of the responsibilities associated with the post have been transferred elsewhere or are now defunct, so that its functions are now largely ceremonial.
+Formerly the high sheriff was the principal law enforcement officer in the county but over the centuries most of the responsibilities associated with the post have been transferred elsewhere or are now obsolete, so that its functions are now largely ceremonial.
 The high sheriff changes every March.
+The current High Sheriff is Jonathan Neame.

 This is a list of high sheriffs of Kent.